This is one of my favourite posts, it explains my husband’s polite disposition when receiving unwanted sales calls.

 I answer the phone and get a shaky “hello” from the caller.
 As the call continues, the caller is offering a service and free quotation to have my ducts cleaned, to which I politely explain that we do not have ducts as we have radiant heat and can you please take me off the list – followed by thank you for the call.
 Having grown up in the shadow of a consummate salesman (my father), right or wrong, I have an uncommon respect for anyone trying to earn a living in the toughest arena on earth; cold calling, today’s version of door to door sales – the ultimate in “push marketing”.
 I get goose bumps just thinking about it and I’m not taking about fast talking, foot in the door and obviously untrustworthy salesmanship.

 My father – while he was an educated man, instinctively understood that any kind of sales or creativity used to achieve a desired outcome, is about problem solving and negotiation.
-He was “old school” and believed there are no “Bluebirds” and no accident that people who always seem to be lucky in achievement, generally are those that work the hardest.
-“Bluebird” is a term often used by salespeople describing how another salesperson achieved a great deal – in my opinion the term more often stems from a sense of jealousy.
+He was “old school” and believed there are no “Bluebirds” and it is no accident that people who always seem to be lucky in achievement, generally are those that work the hardest.
+“Bluebird” is a term often used by salespeople describing how another salesperson achieved a terrific deal (meaning out of the blue and lucky) – in my opinion the term more often stems from a sense of jealousy.

 It’s important to understand that these work crews were not necessarily bad people, but (as my dad use to say) were not being served milk either – and along with that came obvious challenges.